autom8ter/myjson/README.md

 # gokvkit

-A framework for building powerful, extensible, and feature-rich microservices on top of key/value storage
+A framework for building powerful, extensible, and feature-rich microservices on top of pluggable key/value storage

     go get -u github.com/autom8ter/gokvkit